 Class IV are heavy-duty hitch receivers; they are designed to tow heavy duty cargo.
 These are installed on heavy-duty pickup trucks and large SUV vehicles.
 This class is rated for towing up to 10,000 pounds gross trailer weight and up to 1000 pounds tongue weight.
 Seeing that the hitch can be connected to a weight distribution system, the gross trailer weight can increase up to 12000 pounds.
 You can tow large campers, toy haulers and large boats with this hitch.

 These are the heaviest duty hitch models, which are installed on the tow vehicle’s rear.
-Given the heavy duty nature of the tow hitch, they are mounted on heavy duty vehicles including commercial trucks.
-The hitches feature and 2.5-inch by 2.5-inch receiver tubes for ball mount and they can tow up to 12,000 pounds gross trailer weight with up to 1200 tongue weight.
+Given the heavy duty nature of the tow hitch, they are mounted on heavy-duty vehicles including commercial trucks.
+The hitches feature a 2.5-inch by 2.5-inch receiver tubes for ball mount and they can tow up to 12,000 pounds gross trailer weight with up to 1200 tongue weight.
 These come in handy in towing heavy duty loads such as full-size campers, car haulers, equipment trailers, large boats and almost anything else that may need hauling.

 Fifth Wheel and Gooseneck

 5th wheel trailer hitch and gooseneck are less common and are only used in industries.
 They are the strongest hitches in the industry with the capacity to tow up to 24000 pounds and 25000 pounds gross trailer weight respectively.
 They are created to pull the heaviest recreational vehicles, working trailers, equipment trailers and car haulers.
 The connection point of these hitches is on the bed of a 3/4-ton or 1-ton pickup truck just in front of the truck’s rear axle.

 It is an unwritten rule that fifth wheel hitches are used for heavy recreational vehicles while gooseneck hitches are used for working trailers.